Surya Kant (judge): Early life

-Kant was born in 1962 at Hisar district village Petwar of Haryana into a middle class family.
+Kant was born in 1962, in village Petwar of Hisar district in Haryana, into a middle class family.
+His father, Madan Gopal Sharma, was a Sanskrit teacher.
 He graduated from the Government Post Graduate College, Hisar in 1981 and earned his Bachelor of Laws from Maharishi Dayanand University, Rohtak in 1984.
 He stood First Class First in his Master of Laws from Kurukshetra University, Kurukshetra in 2011.

 Career

-Kant started his law practice at the Hisar district court of Haryana in 1984 and later shifted to the Punjab and Haryana High Court in Chandigarh in 1985.
-He represented multiple universities, boards, corporations, banks and various other government bodies in the High Court.
-He was appointed the youngest advocate general of Haryana on 7 July 2000 and was designated as senior advocate in March 2001.
-Kant held the office of advocate general till his elevation as a permanent judge to the Punjab and Haryana High Court on 9 January 2004.
-He was also nominated as a member of the National Legal Services Authority on 23 February 2007 for two consecutive terms.
+Kant was nominated as a member of the National Legal Services Authority on 23 February 2007 for two consecutive terms.
 Kant organised and attended several prestigious conferences.
 On 5 October 2018, he took oath as the Chief Justice of the Himachal Pradesh High Court.
 On 9 May 2019, the Supreme Court collegium headed by Chief Justice Ranjan Gogoi recommended his elevation to the Supreme Court of India.
-On 24 May 2019, Kant took oath as a judge of the Supreme Court of India.
-He is set to become the 52nd Chief Justice of India, if the convention of seniority is followed.
+On 24 May 2019, Kant took oath as a judge of the Supreme Court.

-Notable judgements
+Notable case involvements

 Kant has delivered numerous judgments on human rights, gender justice, education and prison reforms inter alia.
 During his tenure at the Punjab and Haryana High Court, he delivered the Jasvir Singh judgement, directing the State of Punjab to form a Jail Reforms Committee for creating a scheme for enabling conjugal and family visits for jail inmates keeping in mind the beneficial nature and reformatory goals of such amenities.

+Kant's involvement in the high-profile India's Got Latent case drew a lot of attention.
+The case stemmed from a controversy surrounding Indian comedian Ranveer Allahabadia, who was a participant in the comedy talent show India's Got Latent.
+During the show, Allahabadia posed a question to a contestant: "Would you rather watch your parents have sex every day for the rest of your life or join in once to make it stop forever?"
+The remark ignited a nationwide controversy, before it ultimately reached the Supreme Court, where it gained significant public attention.
+Kant, serving on the case, expressed strong disapproval of Allahabadia's remarks.
+During the hearing, he stated that he knew how to "deal" with "youngsters who think we are outdated" and criticized them for "being oversmart."
+He asserted that "there is nothing like a fundamental right on a platter," emphasizing that citizens must fulfill their "duty" in order to enjoy their fundamental rights.